gnperdue/CheatSheets/Git.markdown

                                         # Mixed is default!
     git reset --hard {commit}           # Point HEAD to {commit}, modify index contents and working directory.

+## Squash the last N commits

+    1. ~> git reset --soft HEAD~N             # `N` is a number (e.g. 2)
+    2. ~> git commit -m "new commit message"  # changes will already be staged

+*Note:* if pushing squashed commits will change the history on the remote, you _must_ put a `+` in front of the branch name, e.g.

+    git push origin +name-of-branch

+## Squash many commits from a feature branch (significant rewrite of history)

+    1. ~> git checkout master && git pull
+    2. ~> git merge feature_branch         # local work
+    3. ~> git reset origin/master          # back to origin state

+Now, all changes are considered as unstaged changed and we can stage and commit them into one or more commits.

 ## Alter Where a Series of Commits is Based

     git rebase {branch}                 # DON'T rebase commits you have pushed to a public repository!